 Caroline Clements and Dillon Seitchik-Reardon travelled around Australia in search of the country’s most distinctive, remarkable swimming spots.
-It’s all documented in a new book that’s part travel guide, part photo essay, and part cultural study.
+It’s all documented in a book that’s part travel guide, part photo essay, and part cultural study.

 The eastern side of Port Phillip is probably most famous for its bluechip towns, Portsea and Sorrento, but they’re hardly a complete representation of what the Mornington Peninsula has to offer.